mooreniemi/mooreniemi.github.io/_posts/2025-11-11-little-s-law-and-m-m-1-queues.md

 Tabling this out, we can see assuming no parallelism massively underestimates our system[^mm1] but that our approximation of Erlang C is pretty decent!

+#### table 1: estimates of latency overhead by utilization, with error

 | ρ (per-core) | M/M/1 | M/M/16 (Erlang C) | M/M/16 (Allen–Cunneen) | Err A-C (%) | Err M/M/1 (%) |
 |--------------|-------|-------------------|------------------------|-------------|---------------|